cn0047/stash/ed/arc/ddd.md

 ORM Doctrine is an implementation of the Data Mapper pattern.

 Doctrine annotations is bad for DDD, because:
-* domain concerns are mixed with infrastructure concerns
+* Domain concerns are mixed with infrastructure concerns.
-* if the entity were required to be persisted using another entity manager and with a different mapping metadata, it would not be possible.
+* If the entity were required to be persisted using another entity manager and with a different mapping metadata, it would not be possible.

 So better use XML mapping files.